 Fabio Espinal Nunez, 33, of New Jersey, and Brad Schlenker, 63, of Illinois, were operating a Gulfstream IV on a charter flight carrying a Brazilian family from Suriname to Dubai when they landed at Conakry’s Ahmed Sékou Touré International Airport to refuel.

-Guinean authorities have accused the pilots of violating “national sovereignty” and making an unauthorized landing, allegations their families dispute.
+Guinean authorities have accused the pilots of violating “national sovereignty” and making an unauthorized landing, allegations that their families dispute.
 Espinal Nunez’s fiancée, Lauren Stevenson, told US outlets that Guinea’s civil courts have taken steps that should allow the men to be released while the case proceeds, but that the military has blocked their release.

-A family source familiar with the trip told AeroTime the crew believed required permits for the fuel stop had been arranged by a local handler, raising questions about whether the detention stems from a paperwork failure or something more deliberate.
-The same source alleged that, after initially being held at a police station for roughly 10 days, the pilots were moved into Conakry’s prison system and threatened with a potential sentence of up to 20 years.
+A family source familiar with the trip told AeroTime that the crew believed required permits for the fuel stop had been arranged by a local handler, raising questions about whether the detention stems from a paperwork failure or something more deliberate.
+The same source alleged that, after initially being held at a police station for roughly 10 days, the pilots were moved into Conakry’s prison system and threatened with a sentence of up to 20 years.

 Conditions inside the prison have become a central point of concern for relatives.
 Stevenson told People.com that the facility is severely overcrowded and detainees rely on outside support for food.
 She described dirt floors, limited sanitation, and prisoners taking turns sleeping.
-A US State Department spokesperson said the department is aware of the detention and that consular officers have visited the pilots multiple times since late December 2025.
+A US State Department spokesperson said that the department is aware of the detention and that consular officers have visited the pilots multiple times since late December 2025.

 The pilots’ families are now publicly urging the Trump administration to intervene.
 In an interview with CBS News, Schlenker directly appealed to President Trump for help.